Sweetnam Park Upgrade, Uki

 The park upgrade will also improve its resilience to future weather events.

-The draft concept plan will be on public exhibition from 11 September to 27 October 2024.
+The draft concept plan was placed on public exhibition from 11 September to 27 October 2024.

-You can also join us for a FREE breakfast and kid's activities at Sweetnam Park on Sunday 22 September from 9am to 11am to discuss your ideas with Council staff and provide feedback on the draft plan.
+A big thank you to the community, especially the kids, for joining us for a FREE breakfast and kid's activities at Sweetnam Park on Sunday 22 September from 9am to 11am.
+We appreciate your input and feedback on the draft plan as you shared your ideas with Council staff.

 Here's a glimpse of what’s proposed